qsnake/gpaw/doc/devel/profiling.rst

 * **-optCompInst**: Performs the compiler-based instrumentation.
 This enables instrumentation by modifying the object files.
 This is only supported with certain compilers.
 The default is source-based instrumentation.
 This applies only to C code.
 * **-optShared**: Specifies the use of a dynamic TAU library binding (\*.so) instead of the default static library that would otherwise be linked into ``gpaw-python``.
 Instrumentation on all three distinct levels requires this option.
 This should **always** be used, otherwise profile information will only be collected for the Python layer.
 Additionally,  the library binding is chosen at runtime by specifying the TAU library binding directory in your *PYTHON_PATH* and *LD_LIBRARY_PATH*
 * **-optTau**: This is frequently very platform and compiler specific.
-See the BG/P page for an example.
+See the BG/P page for examples.
+* **-optTauSelectFile**: A file containing a list of functions that are to be excluded or included.
+This is necessary to reduce the instrumentation overhead from lightweight function calls.
+The following selective instrumentation file is recommended for use with TAU as a number of functions called by libxc created substantial overhead: `select.tau <https://svn.fysik.dtu.dk/projects/gpaw/trunk/doc/devel/profiling/select.tau`_
 * **-optVerbose**: Useful for debugging, all the details of the invocation of ``tau_cc.sh`` are passed to stdout.

 Analysing profile data